Português do Brasil •

 - Download your database once again (but keep the old one).
 Upload this database to your new server.
 It will be easiest if you use the same database name and you create a user with the same login credentials on your new server as on your old server.

-Part B - Restoring Your Old Blog
+Part B - Restoring Your Old Site

-- Install a new Wordpress blog
+- Install a new WordPress site

 - Click on Download Export File